How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 Pruning

-Get pruning shears or a pair of clean and sharp scissors to keep the polka dot plant from developing lanky and long branches.
+Get pruning shears or a pair of clean and sharp scissors to keep the polka-dot plant from developing lanky and long branches.
 You can promote a bushier growth habit by pinching back or cutting the top two leaves on each stem weekly.
 Trimming actively can help this houseplant grow healthier and more vigorously.

-If you do see flowers growing on the polka dot plant, consider clipping them to extend the growing season.
+If you see flowers growing on the polka dot plant, consider clipping them to extend the growing season.
 The flowers are not as ornamental as the leaves.

 Propagation